 Constructed on the northern bank of the Tagus River, this tower was used to defend the city.
 Years later, it was transformed into a lighthouse and customs house.
 It is situated very close to the Jerónimos Monastery.

 The ground floor of this architectural jewel has 16 windows with cannons.
 The visit also includes a tour of the pits and holes where the prisoners were thrown into.

 The tower has five floors which lead to a roof terrace.
-Each story is connected by a small and narrow spiral staircase, which, on the busiest days, you have to wait for your turn to climb and descend and is a little overwhelming.
+Each story is connected by a small and narrow spiral staircase, which, on the busiest days is a little overwhelming, having to wait your turn to climb and descend.

 The floors are, from bottom to top: The Governor’s Hall, The Kings’ Hall, the Audience Hall, the Chapel and Roof terrace.